lazy-snorlax/loan-calculator/README.md

 # loan-calculator
-A simple loan calculator application to shake the rust off my javascript skills.
+A simple loan calculator app in javascript.